 Back in 2007, researchers found in animal models that the daily administration of CBD resulted in a reduction in hyperalgesia (excessive sensitivity to pain and reaction to a painful stimulus).

-Another study conducted in 2016 by Israeli researchers confirmed that cannabis use reduces pain and opiate use and improves the quality of life of the patient.
+Another non-controlled, open-label prospective study conducted in 2016 by Israeli researchers confirmed that cannabis use reduces pain and opiate use and improves the quality of life of the patient.
 All in all, 274 patients took part in the study, although it ought to be mentioned that the patients weren’t administered pure CBD, but a medicinal cannabis preparation that also contains THC.
 Nevertheless, the results are very promising:

 After six months, the pain symptom score had fallen from a median of 83.3 to a median of 75.0.
 The pain intensity score also improved.
 Opiate requirement reduced over the course of the observation period by approximately 44%.
+Long-term effects of chronic CBD use on pain have not yet been established.

 3. CBD as a tumour-fighting agent